cambridge-cares/TheWorldAvatar/Agents/APIAgent/README.md

 ```

 ##env files
 They are two env files in the repo. `agent.env.run` is used for running the agent in Docker. `agent.env.test` is used in pytest.
 The need of two separate files is due to 'localhost' should be referred to as 'host.docker.internal' from inside Docker.

+##property files
+One may notice the agent, once started, creates a property file named `APIAgent.properties` under `/resources` in the working directory.
+This is the property file that is used to create the [TimeSeriesClient] Instance via one of the library's constructor methods.
+The property file is automatically created by the agent from the parameters defined in env files.
+No action is required on the user side.